 Ardmore is a residential neighborhood in Winston-Salem, NC, bordered by Stratford Road and Salem Parkway to the north, Peters Creek Parkway to the east, and Silas Creek Parkway to the south and west.

-Ardmore is a historic residential neighborhood in Winston-Salem, NC and listed in the National Register of Historic Places.
-With approximately 2,200 homes, it is the largest historic district in the city.
+Within greater Ardmore is an area known as Historic Ardmore.
+It is listed in the National Register of Historic Places.
+With approximately 4,340 households, it is the largest historic district in the city.

 History of Ardmore

 Ardmore’s story begins in the early 1900s as a suburb of the newly-merged cities of Winston and Salem.
 The neighborhood was developed during an economic boom, when our city was the largest in the state.

 To learn more about the unique history of Ardmore and see historic photos and maps, visit this link.